Birks of Aberfeldy and Rob Roy Way

 Discover the beautiful gorge at the Birks of Aberfeldy immortalised in the poem by Burns

 It's that time of year when many of your favourite paths can turn into a quagmire.
 Here’s top tips on how to deal with walking in mud.

 Mud is pretty much inevitable if you are walking in Britain in Winter.
-Or Spring, Autumn or Summer, for that matter.
-You don’t want to abandon a planned route, so how can you deal with it before, during and after a walk?
+Or spring, autumn or summer, for that matter.
+You don’t want to abandon a planned route, so how can you deal with the prospect of mud before, during and after a walk?